zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 This command will start up an Airflow server on your local machine that's running in the same Python environment that you used to provision it.
-When it is finished, it will print a username and password which you can use to login to the Airflow UI [here](http://0.0.0.0:8080).
+When it is finished, it will print a username and password which you can use to log in to the Airflow UI [here](http://0.0.0.0:8080).